Posts Tagged ‘Social media’

 4. Talk with Your Family or Guidance Counselor: Flesh out your college or university options with people who are looking out for your best interest and education.
 Go over your choices, the different tuitions, locations, and find out what your biggest advocates think about your college choices.
 Since higher education is such a big and important decision, and a costly one, listening to input from people who want to see you succeed can help you make the right choice.

 5. Avoid Going Crazy Waiting for an Acceptance Letter: The final word of wisdom we hope to instill in you is to avoid mental breakdowns over an acceptance letter.
 Many acceptance letters arrive over Spring Break, so try to avoid biting your nails off or freaking out your friends with your anxiety.
 Getting into a school or not will not make or break you.
 No matter where you land, you are in charge of making your college career what it is.
 So relax ,and enjoy your Spring Break.

-Tags: acceptance letter, admission, college application, college choice, college degree, college scholarships, college tuition, high school spring break, scholarship application, Scholarships and Financial Aid, scholarships search, senior high school spring break, senior spring break, Social media, spring break, spring break idea, student aid, university admission, university admissions, university financial aid, university scholarships
+Tags: acceptance letter, admission, college application, college choice, college degree, college scholarships, college tuition, high school spring break, scholarship application, Scholarships & Financial Aid, scholarships search, senior high school spring break, senior spring break, Social media, spring break, spring break idea, student aid, university admission, university admissions, university financial aid, university scholarships

 Posted in: (Links here)